damiandriscoll/ansible-ubuntu-amp/README.md

 install apache, mysql and php on a remote server using ansible

 ## Preamble
-I often find myself having to setup a LAMP server and whilst this is fairly straightforward it seemed a good idea to automate the process to save time for the next time around.
 This repository was developed on a linux desktop running Ubuntu 16.04 so if you are running on something else then the installation details will almost certainly be different.
 The target server was also running ubuntu 16.04 and so for the moment this repo will only be tested against this flavour of server.